ALL ARE WELCOME!

 Whether you are a lifelong believer, a seeker, or someone with doubts, you are warmly welcomed here!

-Every Sunday, Father Mark Ricker leads us in celebrating the Holy Eucharist through song and prayer.
+Every Sunday, we celebrate the Holy Eucharist or Morning Prayer with uplifting hymns and sacred melodies.
 Come find strength, peace, and fellowship with us.
 We strive to be your spiritual home, where you can be nourished and grow in God’s love.

-All Baptized Christians are Welcome to Receive the Eucharist (Holy Communion)
+All are Welcome to Receive the Eucharist (Holy Communion)

 In the Episcopal Church, all baptized Christians are invited to receive the Eucharist, regardless of where they were baptized.
 We believe in the real presence of the risen Christ in the Eucharist, which we consider the central act of worship.
 It is an "outward and visible sign" of God's grace—a moment to set aside our differences and focus on our shared faith in Jesus Christ.
 After the Eucharist, we are sent forth to continue serving God and the world.